ogamespec/dolwin-rnd/Readme.md

 Section for experimental code.

-This folder must be placed inside the Dolwin project (next to the SRC folder).
+This folder must be placed next to the Dolwin project (`dolwin` folder).